sdiehl/stephendiehl.com/posts/haskell_2017.md

 **Compact Regions**

-Support for 'Compact Regionss' is planned for GHC 8.2.
+Support for 'Compact Regions' is planned for GHC 8.2.
 Compact regions are manually allocated regions where the data allocated inside it are compacted and not traversed by the GC.
 This is amenable for long-lived data structures that are resident in memory without mutation frequently occurring.
 William Sewell